You can easily set report cards up, or copy a previous report card in Arbor! To create or copy Report Cards go to Students > Report Cards.

 You can individual students, whole cohorts or a specific demographic/custom group.

-Finally, it is possible to download a preview of the report card.
+Download a preview of the report card.
 Click the student's name then click Edit/Review.

 If you're happy with it you can mark the report card as 'approved'.